1. Getting Started#

 False

 Python can do a lot more than just arithmetic.
 Most of Python’s features are provided through functions, pieces of reusable code.
 You can think of a function as a machine that takes some inputs and uses them to produce some output.
-In programming jargon, the inputs to a function are called arguments, the output is called the return value, and using a function is called calling the function.
+In programming jargon, the inputs to a function are called arguments, the output is called the return value, and when you use a function, you’re calling the function.

 To call a function, write its name followed by parentheses.
 Put any arguments to the function inside the parentheses.
 For example, the function to round a number to a specified decimal place is named round.
 So you can round the number 8.153 to the nearest integer with this code: